 - Will it be covered by your insurer as you are travelling on a domestic cruise?
 The phrase ‘Australian coastal waters’ is important as some policies include medical evacuation from rivers and lakes only in Australia.

 - Remember to check the insurance company’s stance on pre-existing medical conditions.
 Most insurers have a list of conditions that they will automatically include without extra charge.
 Other conditions will require you to complete a medical assessment to see if you need to pay an extra premium.
+Be wary of any insurance policy that says it does not surcharge for any pre-existing medical conditions; it is likely that such a policy does not cover cancellations whatsoever.

 - If your insurer says medical evacuation is covered are they aware that you are on an expedition cruise?
 Some insurers seem to assume that all cruises are via large vessels that have sick bays and doctors on board who can authorise evacuations.
 Sometimes their cover is dependent on such.
 Most of the vessels we book – smaller, expedition style – do not have doctors on board as part of the crew.